What I really want for Mother’s Day

 You may have experienced difficult circumstances or done things you regret, but none of those decreases your worth.
 What happens to you and what others say about you are not the things that define you.

 During the times you experience rejection and loneliness, please remember that those times will pass.
 Do not perceive your value based on likes on your selfies or who sits at your lunch table.
 Don’t ever forget that you are so much more than what people see on the surface, so never let anyone make you feel as if you aren’t good enough.
-You are more than good enough.

 You are one-of-a-kind and God has amazing plans for your life.